underdog of the year

 1) As soon as you know you won't make it, contact your opponent to let them know.
 Everyone has a smartphone these days and this takes less than a minute to do.
 There's really no excuse not to do this.
 If you don't do this, you'll be making your opponent wait as you no-show, which will make you a dickhead.
 Here is how you follow this step:

-2) As soon as you have the time, contact them to arrange another time.
-Apologize again for missing time.
+3) If it's not just a delay and you miss your scheduled window altogether, contact your opponent to arrange another time.
+Apologize again for missing the first time.
 If you failed to follow Step 1, apologize for that as well, and explain why, or else you will remain a dickhead.
 Hopefully you both followed the model of the ideal scheduling conversation so you already know what times work well for both of you, and you can just pick another one.
 If no remaining times in the week work for both of you, jump to the subheader "I can't make any of my opponent's times!" and work from there.